s-kybound/NSFattendancebot/README.md

 $ pip3 install schedule

 I would recommend using a SBC such as a low-cost Raspberry Pi (a model with wifi acceess) for this.
-I have not yet tested running the bot on a cloud service.
 A new Telegram bot account is needed.
 To do this, go to BotFather on Telegram via @BotFather to create a new bot.